yuehniu/embeddedCNN/docs/project_timeline.md

   data.
 In normal cases, I need to calculate 2th row conv for ith row output, 1th row conv for (i+1)th row output, 0th row conv for (i+2)th row output.
   I'll write down detailed implementation later.

+### 06/14/2018

+- TIle-based loop is a bad design!

+  Previously, I tired to used tile-based loop to realize a **DATAFLOW** style processing, in which all the iteration can be combined to one loop.
+This make **DATAFLOW** easy to realize.
+However, today, I realize that not all the ops was executed in the one same tile loop.
+Like, **buf_read**, **weight_read**, **write**, they are executed in different loop hierarchy.
+  Therefore, it's better to go back to original row-, col- channel-based loop to conveniently arrange different ops into different loop hierarchy.